 Underfunding highways costs Texans more, not less.
 Texans are paying with their time, safety and pocketbooks.
 There are large, real hidden costs that don't get talked about enough.
 They are absorbed by everyone.
 They are the cost of doing nothing about transportation funding.
 A&M's Texas Transportation Institute says motorists in urban Texas are spending on average 37 hours extra in traffic delays every year.
 The Cost of Doing Nothing is high.
 Texas community leaders and businesses are uniting to send a message to members of the Legislature that it is time to invest in highways again.
 [Read More]

 Bigger ships mean greater shipping efficiency and will bring increased traffic to Texas seaports, highways and railroads.
 The Panama Canal expansion to accommodate much bigger ships will be complete in 2014.
 TxDOT has created a Panama Canal Stakeholder Working Group that is looking at ways TxDOT can help ensure that Texas is well-positioned to capitalize on canal expansion-related economic opportunities.
 [Read More]

-There was important testimony at the Texas Capitol on July 9.
+There was important testimony at a Texas Capitol hearing.
 Texas has "maxed out" the transportation credit card.
 The state has been issuing bond debt to pay for highway projects to the tune of $17.3 million.
 It will take about $31 million to repay that debt over the next three decades.
 In the meantime that money will not be available to build and maintain highways.
 Lawmakers are looking at the problem but are less than optimistic about a breakthrough solution.
 [Read More]